zeroibc/my-mac-os/README.md

 #### [Airmail](http://airmailapp.com/) - Email client
 - By far the most well designed and feature rich mail application that I have used so far.
 Has simple design, support for multiple accounts and a multitude of nice shortcuts that you can use.
 - I approach all of my email tasks [in GTD style](https://wiki.nikitavoloboev.xyz/macOS/apps/airmail.html).
-Keeping my email inbox close to 0 at all times.
+Keeping my email Inbox close to 0 at all times.

 #### [Tweetbot](http://tapbots.com/tweetbot/mac/) - Twitter client
 - I use the app to stay up to date and communicate on Twitter.
 - Tweetbot is also blocked for me during my [Focus time](https://wiki.nikitavoloboev.xyz/focusing/focusing.html).
 I can only post tweets but I can't visit the app to see my feeds.
-- Twitter is my primary way to stay up to date on things and is my favourite social network after GitHub.
-I curate and publically share all [Twitter lists](https://twitter.com/nikitavoloboev/lists) I personally use.
+- Twitter is my primary way to stay up to date on things and is my favorite social network after GitHub.
+I curate and publicly share all [Twitter lists](https://twitter.com/nikitavoloboev/lists) I personally use.
 - I have Tweetbot open in full screen with four columns (Mentions/[Top](https://twitter.com/nikitavoloboev/lists/top)/[ML](https://twitter.com/nikitavoloboev/lists/ml)/[Other](https://twitter.com/nikitavoloboev/lists/other1)).
 Here is how that looks for me:

 <img src="https://i.imgur.com/cy67ddm.png" width="500" alt="img">